rurban/ctl/docs/unordered_set.md

     I begin (A* self)

-constructs an iterator to the beginning
+constructs an iterator to the beginning.

     I end (A* self)

-constructs an iterator to the end
+constructs an iterator to the end.

 `unordered_set` does not support ranges, as this does not make sense.
-Our iterator just supports `foreach` and `foreach_n`.
+Our `uset` iterator just supports `foreach`.

 ## Capacity